rotki/docs/usage-guides/advanced/database-access.md

 ---
-description: How to open and query the encrypted rotki SQLite database using DB Browser for SQLite or sqlcipher CLI.
+description: Open and query rotki's encrypted SQLite database manually using DB Browser for SQLite or the sqlcipher CLI tool to inspect or repair your stored data.
 ---

 # Accessing the database manually